podegard89/extra-assignment4-instructions/README.md

 `@RequestParameter`!
 Step 4 is asking us to then use this id to get the matching employer object out of the database in our handler method.

 Now that we have received our `employerId` from our form, we need to get the matching employer object out of our database using the
 `employerRepository` and its associated methods.
 Recall how we searched for a single object in a table using `findById`!
-This method takes a id and searches the table for a row with that given id as its primary key. `findById` returns out this funky `Optional` object.
+This method takes an id and searches the table for a row with that given id as its primary key. `findById` returns out this funky `Optional` object.
 The `Optional` class is simpler than it looks!
 It is what we call a wrapper class.
 The `Optional` object returned by `findById` will itself either contain the employer object stored as the row with the `employerId` we passed in for the method, or it will be empty if no matching row was found.